 HDMI: The basics

-HDMI, which stands for High Definition Multimedia Interface just celebrated its 10th birthday this month.
-You probably use it now, but you may not know how cool it actually is.
-The system was created as a faster, more efficient way to deliver high quality digital video and audio to and from consumer electronic devices.
-The interface’s current iteration is HDMI 2.0b, a baby step above HDMI 2.0a which now allows for transmission of 4K Ultra HD video with HDR at up to 60 frames per second, as well as the ability to transmit up to 32 channels of audio.
-A constantly evolving format, HDMI 2.1 set to push the format even further, allowing for transmission of 8K resolution at up to 60 frames per second and 4K content at up to 120 frames per second, equating to faster and more efficient transmission to keep up with the monster file sizes of our video and audio future.
+HDMI has been around since 2004.
+Chances are you use it now, but you may not know how versatile it is.
+The system was created as a faster, more efficient way to deliver high-quality digital video and audio to and from consumer electronic devices.
+A constantly evolving format, starting at the 1080p-capable HDMI 1.0, HDMI 2.0b was a baby step up from HDMI 2.0a, allowing for more capable transmission of 4K Ultra HD video with HDR at up to 60 frames per second, as well as the ability to transmit information for up to 32 channels of audio.

-Though many people use HDMI strictly as a means for connecting cable boxes, Blu-ray players, and game consoles to their TV, it can do much more.
+Back to the present day: Many people currently use HDMI strictly as a means for connecting their cable boxes, Blu-ray players, and game consoles to their TV, but that little cable connection can do so much more.

 Besides transferring both video and audio in a single feed, HDMI was also designed to carry what the industry refers to as “handshake” information from one device to another.
-These shared transmissions were originally intended to communicate basic data for preventing content theft, as well as messages like the status and type of component connected.
+These shared transmissions were originally intended to communicate copy protection data to prevent piracy and transfer messages about what type of components were connected, as well as what their capabilities were (and weren’t).

 But the system was also designed to share more complex messages as a part of what’s called Consumer Electronics Control (CEC).
-CEC allows for a single remote to control features on up to 15 connected devices.
-There are virtually as many names for CEC as there are electronics brands: Samsung calls it “Anynet +,” for instance.
+CEC lets a single remote control operate features on up to 15 connected devices.
+There are nearly as many names for CEC as there are electronics brands: Samsung has called it “Anynet+,” LG “SimpLink,” and Sony “Bravia Sync.”
 Unfortunately, the system has never really lived up to its potential, and is often mistranslated or simply lost between components from different manufacturers.
-Until ARC.
+ARC can help.

-Alternatively, ARC is also handy for other outboard components like streaming devices.
-Plugging the Chromecast into your TV’s ARC port, for instance, may allow you to automatically switch sources or even turn on your TV when you click the cast icon on your phone or tablet.
-You may find similar results with other components as well, including Blu-ray players.
+The HDMI ARC port can also be handy for connecting outboard components like streaming devices, making controlling them easier.
+Plugging a Google Chromecast into your TV’s ARC port, for instance, may allow you to automatically switch sources or even turn on your TV when you click the cast icon on your phone or tablet.
+You may find similar results with other components as well, including Blu-ray players and set-top boxes.